Why study this course

-We aim to provide an exceptional environment for chemical education and undergraduate degrees reflect our current research strengths and interests, with final-year projects fully integrated in research groups.
-Your course of study has been carefully designed to enable you to realise your maximum potential.
-We aim to deliver expert teaching, state of the art laboratory facilities, and comprehensive pastoral care.
+We aim to provide an exceptional environment for chemical education and our undergraduate degrees reflect our current research strengths and interests, with final-year projects fully integrated into our research groups.
+Your course of study has been designed to enable you to realise your maximum potential.
+We aim to deliver expert teaching and comprehensive pastoral care.

-The major element of staff teaching is through lectures, typically 10-12 per week of 50 minutes duration.
+One major element of teaching is through lectures, typically 10-12 per week of 50 minutes duration.
 Subject matter is supported in various ways depending on the topic.
-This can include slides, computer presentations, overhead transparencies, handouts and course summaries.
+This can include slides, computer presentations, handouts and course summaries.

 The second part of teaching involves practical classes, again typically averaging about 10-12 hours each week.
 In year one the emphasis is on basic techniques and simple but accurate recording of observations.
 Skills are taught by practical demonstrations and supported by a range of e-learning resources freely available and readily accessible to all students.

-Laboratory work progresses towards substantial experiments which need careful planning, analysis and interpretation of results, as well as professional standard reporting.
-Practical work is currently integrated into each core module in the first two years, providing experience in all the main laboratory procedures and techniques.
-Training is designed progressively to extend your level of proficiency in practical chemistry, preparing you to undertake an independent research project at the end of your degree.
+Laboratory work progresses towards substantial experiments that need careful planning, analysis and interpretation of results, as well as professional standard reporting.
+Practical work provides experience in all the main laboratory procedures and techniques, and is designed to extend your level of proficiency in practical chemistry, preparing you to undertake an independent research project in the final stages of your degree.

-Small group tutorial classes are given in the first three years, allowing practice, discussion and analysis of the lecture material, as well as the development of communication skills.
-Sessions are delivered by three allocated staff members, typically with one specialist in each of the areas of organic, inorganic and physical chemistry.
-The same tutors usually remain assigned to each group throughout your degree.
+Small group tutorial classes are given in all years, allowing practice, discussion and analysis of the lecture material, as well as the development of communication skills.
+Sessions are delivered by three allocated staff members, one specialist in each of the areas of organic, inorganic and physical chemistry.
+The same three tutors usually remain assigned to each group throughout your degree.

 All our Chemistry courses have a major element of independent, supervised research.
-In MChem Chemistry with a year in industry, you undertake two research projects.
-One is conducted during the year in industry and the second takes the form of a 60 credit year four module.
-This takes about two full days each week of both semesters, including planning, experimental work, analysis of results and reporting in a thesis.
+In the final year of the MChem course you will join a research group working in your preferred area of chemistry, and be allocated a topic to investigate.
 Working under the guidance of an expert in the field, you will present results of your work orally and in writing.
-In the past, this has even led to undergraduates co-authoring published papers.
+In the past, this has led to undergraduates co-authoring published papers.

 How will I be supported?

-Every student has a number of academic tutors, one of whom also acts as your Personal Tutor.
-You will see one of your tutors each week in the first two years, either as part of a small tutorial group or on a one-to-one basis in a personal tutorial.
-All staff operate an open door policy, meaning you can always approach staff with issues, academic or otherwise.
-Personal Development Planning is based around maintenance of the Royal Society of Chemistry’s Undergraduate Skills Record.
-This will be discussed in personal tutorials.
+Every student has three academic tutors, one of whom also acts as your personal tutor.
+You will see one of your tutors each week, either as part of a small tutorial group or on a one-to-one basis in a personal tutorial.
+All staff operate an open-door policy, meaning you can always approach staff with issues, academic or otherwise.

 You will be given access to a comprehensive handbook appropriate to your year of study, containing details of the School’s procedures and policies.